wonjongg/Py-3D-Caricature/README.md

 ## Updates
 🚀 **[2022/01/17]** Upload source code and example .obj files

-**Notes:** Current implementation (2022/01/17) has some bugs in terms of boundary conditions.
-I will fix it as soon as possible.

 ## Requirements
 ✔️ Python >= 3.6
 ✔️ [libigl python binding](https://libigl.github.io/libigl-python-bindings/)